oracle-livelabs/converged/obaas/extend-mobile-app/extend-mobile-app.md

 1. Test the app

    Restart the application and navigate to the Cloud Cash screen.
-Verify that you can select an acount and send a request.
+Verify that you can select an account and send a request.

 1. Verify the Cloud Cash request in the backend